 You can also use / and .. to execute commands from other menu levels without changing the current level:

-To change properties of an item, you have to use set command and specify name or number of the item.
+To change the properties of an item, you have to use the set command and specify the name or number of the item.

 Some lists have items with specific names assigned to each of them.
 Examples are interface or user levels.
 There you can use item names instead of item numbers.

-ip address print will not change numbering of the interface list.
+ip address print will not change the numbering of the interface list.

 You can specify multiple items as targets to some commands.
-Almost everywhere, where you can write the number of item, you can also write a list of numbers.
+Almost everywhere, where you can write the number of items, you can also write a list of numbers.

 There are some commands that are common to nearly all menu levels, namely: print, set, remove, add, find, get, export, enable, disable, comment, move.
 These commands have similar behavior throughout different menu levels.